 Tip out the drawer and throw away anything you haven’t used in six months.
 If you desperately want to keep something from the draw, find a better storage place for it that will ensure you use it.

-A Free Declutter Your Home Checklist is available to subscribers, along with a bunch of other awesome free printables to help you stay more organised.
+A Free Declutter Your Home Checklist is available to subscribers in this amazing Resource Library, along with a bunch of other awesome free printables to help you stay more organised.
 Sign up below to get access now and start getting more organised:

 I hope these 13 tips on how to declutter your house for hoarders of small stuff has given you inspo to clear out some of the unnecessary things from your home.
 They help me organise my house a little better.

 Find out more about Marie Kondo here.

 Do you have suggestions for organising your home?
 Or other ideas on how to declutter your home fast of the small stuff?

 - The Life-Changing Magic of Tidying – the best decluttering books are by Marie Kondo :)

 - Declutter your Digital Life – Start Now

 - Period Proof Underwear from Modibodi Australia + 15% off Modibodi Coupon!

 - LG QuadWash Dishwasher Review